Understanding and Managing Low Libido in Women: Causes, Symptoms, and Solutions

 Stress and Anxiety

-Often, this leads to a very vicious cycle.
+Often, this leads to a vicious cycle.
 In healthy relationships, we release higher amounts of the hormone oxytocin.
-This hormone helps us to regulate our stress hormones.
+This hormone helps us regulate our stress hormones.
 More intimacy means better stress hormone regulation and less stress.
-But the vicious cycle occurs because much of the time, when we are stressed, we do not feel like intimacy.
-Then our oxytocin can plummet, leading to a harder ability to regulate stress.
+However, the vicious cycle occurs because, much of the time, we do not feel like intimacy when we are stressed.
+Then, our oxytocin can plummet, leading to a more complex ability to regulate stress.

 Relationship Issues

 Being able to clear the air instead of holding onto things can lead to emotional closeness.
-Ignoring feelings, pushing things under the rug, or telling ourselves, “it is not that big of a deal” is a bad long term strategy.
-While small things are often not big deals, they can build up leading to bigger and bigger feelings of disconnection and unsafety.
-Looking for the ability to see small conflicts as opportunities to grow is essential – also when your partner has a turn to talk and address the conflict.
-Really work to listen to understand, not to defend or to make yourself right.
-Of course, you will need to share and get a turn to talk as well.
-When we give others the opportunity to be heard, this can oftentimes allow them to soften and hear you.
+Ignoring feelings, pushing things under the rug, or telling ourselves, “It is not that big of a deal,” is a bad long-term strategy.
+While small things are often not big deals, they can build up, leading to bigger and bigger feelings of disconnection and unsafety.
+Looking for the ability to see minor conflicts as opportunities to grow is essential, as well as when your partner has a turn to talk and address the conflict.
+Work to listen and understand, not defend or make yourself right.
+Of course, you must also share and get a turn to talk.
+Allowing others to be heard often enables them to soften and listen to you.

-In our group programs at My Libido Doc, we talk a lot about how to develop better communication with your partner.
+In our group programs at My Libido Doc, we often discuss how to develop better communication with your partner.

 Medical Conditions

-Diabetes, thyroid problems, and depression, can also contribute to low libido.
+Diabetes, thyroid problems, and depression can also contribute to low libido.
 Chronic pain, fatigue, and other physical symptoms associated with these conditions can make sex and intimacy less appealing.
-Doing the right lab testing to figure out imbalances such as these in the body is important.
-Even certain chronic hidden infections, nutrient deficiencies and toxic burden on the body can play a role.
+Proper lab testing is essential to determine imbalances in the body.
+Chronic hidden infections, nutrient deficiencies, and toxic burdens on the body can play a role.

 Lifestyle Factors

-Poor sleep, lack of exercise, and poor diet, can also contribute to low libido.
-When we are not taking care of our physical health, it can be difficult to feel energized and focused on pleasure.
+Poor sleep, lack of exercise, and poor diet can also contribute to low libido.
+Feeling energized and focused on pleasure can be difficult when not caring for our physical health.
 Additionally, smoking, excessive alcohol consumption, and drug use can also impact libido negatively.

 Differences in sexual preferences

-This is why it is important that you work on better communication with your partner.
+This is why you must work on better communication with your partner.
 If your partner is into kink, but you are not, there may be things that you can try to help with this desire that stay within the confines of what makes you comfortable.
-The more you are open to explore and be okay if you try something and does not go as smoothly as planned the better opportunity to find something that works for you both.
-Of course, honor your own needs around pleasure and safety, but do not be afraid to push outside of your comfort zone a bit to explore ways to help you partner feel cared for in this way.
+The more you are open to exploring and being okay if you try something that does not go as smoothly as planned, the better the opportunity to find something that works for you both.
+Of course, honor your own needs around pleasure and safety, but do not be afraid to push outside of your comfort zone a bit to explore ways to help your partner feel cared for in this way.
 Even if what you try is never tried again, it can bring a lot of closeness (and sometimes laughter) to the relationship.

 Is Not Wanting Sex “Normal”?